tuvabjornberg/IOOPM-project-Minnesmastarna/proj/code_quality_report.md

 This file, together with the GitHub issue log, should convince the examiner that you pass Y65.

-# ROUGH DRAFT, ADD POINTS BELOW THAT SHOULD BE IN REPORT

 ## Why is code quality important
 Coding is a very free practice, that can be approached through many different courses of action.
 Solving problems and actually writing working code can be done very differently, so to actually allow people to efficiently work together in a project like this one, certain conditions need to be set.
 These conditions are typically made to keep people in line with their work, to allow a wider understanding for the people around them, wether that be group members or reviewers.
 Following these to uphold quality and familiarity is a great practice that benefits everyone in the end.